dronezzzko/software-development-best-practices/README.md

 # Software Development Best Practices
 Hey!
-I'm [@DroneZzZko](https://github.com/DroneZzZko) and this is a comprehensive collection of essential software engineering practices.
+I'm [@DroneZzZko](https://github.com/DroneZzZko) and this is a comprehensive collection of essential software engineering practices and recommendations.

 * [Philosophies and Common Practices](#philosophies-and-common-practices)
 * [System Design](#system-design)